oracle-livelabs/security/autonomous-db/prepare-setup/prepare-setup_may2024.md

       </copy>
       ````

     - Press [**F5**] or click the "Run Scripts" icon.
-You should paste all of

          ![](./images/adb-set_015.png " ")

     - Check that there are no errors

-4. **Your environment is ready to use!** and you may now proceed to the next lab
+4. **Your environment is ready to use!** You may now proceed to the next lab.

 ## Want to Learn More?

-Click [autonomous workflow](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/autonomous-workflow.html#GUID-5780368D-6D40-475C-8DEB-DBA14BA675C3) for documentation on the typical workflow for using Autonomous Data Warehouse.
+Click [Oracle Autonomous Database](https://docs.oracle.com/en/cloud/paas/autonomous-database/) for documentation on the Oracle Autonomous Database.

 ## Acknowledgements
 - **Author** - Richard C. Evans, Database Security PM